 In the Beginning

 Ask Paul and Catherine when Fireball Printing came into existence, and a solid date becomes hard to pin down.
-Paul first starting printing show flyers in the early 2000s, using his experience working in print shops to support friends and fellow artists.
+Paul first started printing show flyers in the early 2000s, using his experience working in print shops to support friends and fellow artists.
 “First I had a copy machine in the dining room of a house I lived in on Front St. I just started printing posters for the Barbary and bars and DJs.
-My idea in the beginning was to do prints for my friends who were artists because I was starting all these art events,” Paul says.
+My idea, in the beginning, was to do prints for my friends who were artists because I was starting all these art events,” Paul says.